shmuhammadd/NaijaSenti/README.md

   * The first large scale semi-automatic emotion lexicon for Igbo, Hausa and Yoruba.

   * The first large scale manually annotated code-mixed tweets for Igbo, Hausa and Yoruba.
+  * Semi-automatic development of stop-words in Hausa, Ibo and Yoruba language

+## Papers from this project

+We have not yet published any paper.
+We are currently working on data curation and annotation

 # Who we are?